theironcook/Kojak/README.md

 A `function` is just a normal JavaScript function that Kojak does not think is a `Clazz`.
 Kojak looks for functions in `Pakage`, `Clazz` or under the `Clazz`.`prototype`.

-For example, Kojak will profile the functions 'packageFunction`, `classLevelFunction` and the `prototypeLevelFunction`:
+For example, Kojak will profile the functions `packageFunction`, `classLevelFunction` and the `prototypeLevelFunction`:
 ````
 myProject.packageFunction = function(){};
 myProject.models.ModelA = function(){};